Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Investing in people is the work.

 Mentorship isn’t a side activity for me.
 It’s central to how I lead.
-Whether I’m advising a first-year student navigating college life, supporting a junior colleague building their IT career, or connecting women in the workforce to new opportunities, the goal is always the same: help people see what’s possible and give them the tools to get there.
+Whether I’m advising a first-year student navigating college life, supporting a junior colleague building their IT career, or connecting professionals to new opportunities, the goal is consistent: help people see what’s possible and give them what they need to get there.
+Strong mentorship builds stronger teams and stronger institutions.
+That connection is intentional.

 Areas of Mentorship